 The IRS has changed in the last few years.
 The new tax debt relief programs are a unique opportunity for people with back taxes.
 It doesn’t mean the IRS has gone soft.
 In 2015, the IRS filed 535,600 tax liens and had a 96% conviction rate on tax investigations (source).
 Of the people who were convicted, 80% received jail time.

 It is smart to get proper representation when you deal with the IRS.
-It is not only smart.
-It is your right to hire tax representation when dealing with the most powerful debt collection agency in the world.
+It’s not only smart.
+Tax representation is your right when dealing with the most powerful debt collection agency in the world.
 Find a tax debt relief firm that employs tax attorneys and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.
 A professional tax relief firm can help you understand your tax situation.
 They can help you prepare unfiled tax returns, guide you through an audit, and negotiate a tax settlement or installment agreement.